USP-Python/USP-Python.github.io/docs/03-basics.md

 ```

 ### The `for` Statement
-A 'for' loop allows the programmer to iterate over a sequence of objects.
+A `for` loop allows the programmer to iterate over a sequence of objects.

 ```python
 for i in range(1,5)